kauri-io/Content/java/getting-started-eclipse.md

 Web3j web3 = Web3j.build(new HttpService("http://localhost:7545"));
 ```

-_Note: As a test netwrok, Ganache doesn't support all the JSON-RPC API operations specified, for example `net_peercount`._
+_Note: As a test network, Ganache doesn't support all the JSON-RPC API operations specified, for example `net_peercount`._

 #### Infura: Hosted nodes for public mainet and testnets